13 Slow Cooker Recipes for Fall + Slow Cooker Tips!

-- When adapting a traditional stovetop recipe for the slow cooker, reduce the amount of liquid.
-Because the recipe is going from a dry to wet heat environment, you’ll only need about ⅓ of the liquid—just enough to almost cover the meat and vegetables.
+When adapting a traditional stovetop recipe for the slow cooker, reduce the amount of liquid.
+In this case, you’re taking a recipe designed for dry heat into a wet heat environment.
+So, you’ll only need about ⅓ of the liquid that a recipe calls for—just enough to almost cover the meat and vegetables.

 Keep a Lid On It!

 A slow cooker traps heat inside of it, in order to cook food over a long period of time.
 But, when you remove the lid, some of the heat is lost and it can add to your cooking time.
-Taking a really quick peek for a few seconds might only add 1-2 minutes, but taking the lid off for a few minutes to check on things or stir the pot can add 20-30 minutes!
+Taking a really quick peek for a few seconds might only add 1-2 minutes.
+But, taking the lid off for a few minutes to check on things or stir the pot can add 20-30 minutes to the cook time!

 Unless a recipe specifically says that you should stir your dish while it’s cooking, you don’t need to stir it.
 Of course, near the end of the cook time, you may want to check on your food—especially if you’re trying a new recipe.
 Or, if you find the dish has too much liquid, take the lid off during the last 30 minutes of cooking to help boil some off.

 Most slow cookers take some time to heat up, which means your cook time will be a bit longer.
 The rationale here is that we rarely (if ever) start cooking food in a cold pot or pan, so it makes sense to preheat your slow cooker, too.
 To do so, just place your insert into the slow cooker base, cover with the lid, and turn it on high for 15 to 20 minutes.
 When you put your food into the slow cooker, turn it down to the temperature called for in the recipe.